- Written by Dr.Mehmet Demircioglu

 Send the original written quote, the revised quote, photos from the front, sides, crown, and donor area, the proposed graft number, the hairline design if available, and the reason the clinic gave for the change.
 If the clinic mentioned hair type, scarring, donor weakness, repair complexity, or extra areas, include those exact words.

 Also send the payment and inclusion details without private card or passport information.
-For payment clarity, paying for hair transplant in Turkey helps patients think about what must be clear before they travel.
+For payment clarity, paying for hair transplant in Turkey is useful when the patient needs to separate medical scope, included services, payment route, and refund terms before travel.

 The best second opinion question is not, ‘Is this expensive?’
 A better question is, ‘Does the revised surgical scope make sense for my donor area and long-term plan?’
 That moves the discussion back to medicine instead of emotion.

-No patient needs to feel forced to choose between losing the trip and accepting a plan they do not understand.
+The decision should not feel like a choice between losing the trip and accepting a plan that is still unclear.
 The safer decision is the one the patient can explain before consent.
-If that explanation is missing, the correct next step is not payment.
-It is clarification.
+If that explanation is missing, stop at clarification before payment, shaving, anesthesia, or extraction.